piegarroni/domain-specialized-resnets/README.md

 # Improving image classification robustness with domain specialized resnets

-In this repository you will find my project (bachelor thesis) about a novel approach to increase robustness in Image Classification
+In this repository you will find my project (bachelor thesis) about a novel approach to increase robustness in Image Classification.

 ### Steps

-The hypothesis is that by having a hierarchical algorith =m like shown below the accuracy across different test setes could be more consistent
+The hypothesis is that by having a hierarchical algorithm like shown below the accuracy across different test sets could be more consistent (the algorithm could be more robust).

 ![Alt text](images/Image_algorithm.png)